PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 A client verifies a server's identity by:

-- Verifying a server's signature: the server signs the TLS transcript up to that point with their private key and the client verifies with the server's public key _pk_.
+- Verifying a server's signature: the server signs the TLS transcript up to that point with their private key and the client verifies with the server's public key pk.
-- Verifying that the public key belongs to the server by verifying the trusted CA's signatures certificate which states that the server owns _pk_.
+- Verifying that the public key belongs to the server by verifying the trusted CA's signatures certificate which states that the server owns pk.
   - Doing this repeatedly in the case of certificate chains until reaching a root CA.

 The document of {{BEN23}} relates specifically to signing certificates, the second bullet above, whereas the